Comrade X: Plot

 In 1940, a foreign reporter, “Comrade X”, is bypassing censors and sending out critical stories about the Soviet Union.
 Commissar Vasiliev, chief of the secret police, announces that he has taken over the censorship of the press.
 His predecessor, Comrade Molkov, who was “not watching his step” has been the victim of a “traffic accident.”
 All reporters will be restricted, unable to leave Moscow without permits.
 McKinley "Mac" Thompson, secretly "Comrade X", pretends to be an irresponsible alcoholic who skips the news conference.

 German reporter Van Hofer has taken over Mac’s room, which Mac has paid for in advance and “fixed up.”
 “Is this a nice way for a Nazi to act?”
 Mac asks Van Hofer.
 Reporter Jane Wilson informs Mac that the funeral will be held that day of Comrade Molkov, shot by his old pal, Commissar Vasiliev, who will now cry over Molkov's grave.
 Mac pretends to care only about the reception, and Jane expresses disappointment that he was once “the best reporter in the business.”
 Van Hofer arrives with the Russian hotel manager, complaining that the American has invaded his space.
-The conversation is interrupted by a phone call, which Mac pretends is the American news bureau notifying that Germany has declared war on Russia (ironically months before Germany’s invasion of Russia actually happened).
+The conversation is interrupted by a phone call, which Mac pretends is the American news bureau notifying that Germany has declared war on Russia (Germany’s actual 1941 invasion of Russia had not happened yet when the film was released).
 The indignant Russian manager kicks the German Van Hofer out of the room.

 At Molkov’s funeral, Mac spots a pallbearer signal by knocking on the coffin.
 Using a camera disguised as a portable radio, Mac takes a photo as the assassin rises out of the coffin to shoot at Commissar Vasiliev.
 Mac hides the film.

 Mac’s identity is discovered by his valet, Vanya, who blackmails him into promising to get his daughter, Golubka, out of the country.
 Golubka, a streetcar conductor, is called “Theodore” because only men are allowed to drive streetcars.
 Theodore is an idealistic communist, which Mac and Jane proclaim “the worst thing you can be in the Soviet Union.”
 Communists are full of ideals dangerous to authorities, so the Communists are executed so that Communism can succeed.